Measuring quantumness: from theory to observability in interferometric setups: Introduction

-\textit{Introduction ---} A fundamental question in modern physics is how to characterize the crossover between the quantum and the classical world.
+A fundamental question in modern physics is how to characterize the crossover between the quantum and the classical world.
 There are many different approaches to the resolution of this problem, yet so far none can claim to capture all the many complex aspects of the question.
 Recently, much interest has been devoted to the exploration of the properties of composite quantum systems exhibiting non-classical correlations, with applications to a variety of fields \cite{review-entanglement1,review-entanglement2}.
 In this context, classical states are identified as those states whose correlations can be described in terms of classical probabilities.
 In light of this, different measures have been proposed to quantify non-classical correlations such as entanglement, discord, and related measures \cite{review-discord}.

 An alternative approach to characterize the crossover, based on the definition of the quantumness of a single physical system, focuses on the non-commutativity of the algebra of observables \cite{alicki2008sem,alicki2008quantumness,FPVY12,FFMP14}.
 In this framework a system is defined to be classical if all its accessible states commute with each other \cite{fazio2013witnessing}.
 The advantage of this intrinsic approach is that it does not depend on an arbitrary choice of bipartition of the system.
 This aspect becomes particularly relevant, for instance, in the case of identical particles, for which one cannot rely on the tensor product structure of Hilbert spaces in order to quantify entanglement and quantum correlations \cite{marmo2011,benatti2012,balachandran2013}.
+Recently, this approach has found applications in quantum technologies \cite{pfeiffer,sanz}, in the analysis of quantum coherence and correlations \cite{hufan,bhattacharya}, and in the characterization of the fundamental quantum speed limits governing the generation of nonclassicality and the mutual incompatibility of two states connected by an arbitrary physical process \cite{jing,mirkin,liu}.
 Moreover, the intrinsic algebraic approach paves the way to applications to different physical situations in which it is unfeasible to compute correlations between parties that are in principle distinguishable, but actually extremely hard to discriminate in practice, such as in complex many-body interacting systems and in biological matter \cite{biology}.